RadValentin/postcss-prefix-selector/README.md

 ## Options

-It's possible to avoid prefixing some selectors by using the `exclude` option which takes an array of selectors as a parameter.
+- `exclude` - It's possible to avoid prefixing some selectors by passing an array of selectors (strings or regular expressions).

-In cases where you may want to use the prefix differently for different selectors, it is also possible to customize prefixing based on the un-prefixed selector by adding the `transform` option.
+- `transform` - In cases where you may want to use the prefix differently for different selectors, it is possible to pass in a custom transform method.

 [npm-image]: https://img.shields.io/npm/v/postcss-prefix-selector.svg?style=flat-square